 Who is concerned about risk?
-They may not think about it terms of risk, but almost everyone at your organization is worried about the chinks in its armor.
+They may not think about it in terms of risk, but almost everyone at your organization is worried about the chinks in its armour.
 Where is your organization exposed to uncertain factors that can negatively affect its objectives and bottom line?
 The task of identifying these factors and accounting for them - minimizing the likelihood of their occurrence - is risk management.
 Modern best practices for businesses and other corporate enterprises call for the development of a risk management strategy that will identify the top risks faced by an organization as well as implement a plan for dealing with them.

 If you're involved with identifying and planning for risk at your organization, one source you can't overlook is the process through which your organization disposes of its retired IT equipment.
-IT asset disposition (ITAD) involves removing pieces of surplus IT equipment from your company's facilities and sending them to be recycled or, if they still have value, resold.
-It can be triggered by an equipment refresh cycle, a data center decommission, or the shutdown of an office, for example.
+IT asset disposition (ITAD) involves removing pieces of surplus or obsolete IT equipment from your company's facilities and sending them to be recycled or, if they still have value, to be resold.
+It can be triggered by an equipment refresh cycle, a data center decommission, the changing of office settings or the shutdown of an office, for example.